Blumlaut/EasyAdmin/.github/ISSUE_TEMPLATE/z_other.md

 ---
 name: Other
-about: If this does not fit in the above categories
+about: Anything that does not fit in the above categories
 title: ''
 labels: ''
 assignees: ''